DramaFever

 DramaFever was a video streaming website owned by Warner Bros. that offered on-demand streaming video of documentaries, movies, and TV shows with subtitles.
 DramaFever's content offering was both ad-supported for regular users and available in high definition for premium subscribers.

 DramaFever was available on a variety of devices including iPad, iPhone, Android, and Roku.
 The company's library of international programming was one of the largest licensed U.S. collections available online, in both English and Spanish, and comprised over 15,000 episodes from 70 content partners across 12 countries.
 More recently, the company branched out into co-producing television dramas, co-producing the 2013 Korean drama The Heirs and the 2014 drama Naeil's Cantabile.
 On February 23, 2016, it became a subsidiary of Warner Bros.
 DramaFever content was available on their own platform as well as via the VRV streaming service.
 Warner Bros. shut down the service and company on October 16, 2018.
 Its content was available via VRV until November 1, 2018.

 History

 Built upon the feedback of drama fans, many of whom previously frequented pirated sites for Korean drama, the original site was in beta before going live on August 6, 2009.
 The founders raised approximately US$12 million from investors before the website was acquired by SoftBank in October 2014 for approximately US$100 million.
 Softbank sold the site to Warner Bros in mid-2016.

-DramaFever was shut down by Warner Bros. on October 16, 2018, with no advance notice to its subscribers.
+DramaFever was shut down by Warner Bros. on October 16, 2018, with no advance notice to its subscribers, though, where applicable, refunds to subscribers were hinted at.
 All that remained on its website was the following message on its main page: